Adelaide Fringe: Description

 "Mad March" is a term used by locals to describe the period of five big events running concurrently in the local calendar: the Adelaide Festival of Arts (a three-week festival starting a week after the Fringe), which includes Adelaide Writers' Week and the four-day world music festival WOMADelaide, as well as the Adelaide 500 street circuit motor racing event, with accompanying its evening music concerts.

 Adelaide Fringe begins with free opening night celebrations (for many years a street parade and/or opening night party; as of 2019 an opening ceremony followed by party), and free as well as ticketed events continue for the duration of the month-long festival.
 The festival includes contemporary work in a wide range of art forms including cabaret, comedy, circus and physical theatre, dance, film, theatre, puppetry, music, visual art, magic, digital and interactive and design.

+In 2026 the Adelaide Fringe will be held from 20 February to 22 March.